DougBurke/python-for-xray-astronomy-cospar2014/README.md

-# Introfuction to Python for X-ray Astronomy
+# Introduction to Python for X-ray Astronomy

 This is a talk I threw together quickly as a "why should I, as an X-ray Astronomer, care about Python" during the COSPAR Capacity Building